KalkulierbaR/kalkulierbar/backend/docs/PropositionalTableaux.md

 The `clauses` list holds the user-supplied clauses, each clause having a list of atoms (`atoms`).
 Each atom has a `lit` property holding the variable name as well as a `negated` flag to indicate a negated variable.

+The `moveHistory` list contains the historically executed `Tableauxmove` if the parameter `undoEnable` is set true.
+When the `undo` move has been used once, `usedUndo` is set to true.

 ## Rule Specification

 ### Initialize